Skip to main content

 The Runner is published to Docker Hub as wiremock/wiremock-runner.
 Running the image will start the runner and expose the HTTP interface based on the configuration specified via environment variables.
 The following environment variables can be used to configure the runner:

 • WMC_ADMIN_PORT: The port that the admin interface is exposed on.
+Defaults to an available random port.

 • WMC_API_TOKEN: The API token to use for accessing WireMock Cloud.

 You will also need to publish the appropriate ports for the services defined in your environment file along with the port you have configured for the Runner.
-Here is a typical example on Linux or macOs when starting the Runner in RecordMany mode:
+Here is a typical example on Linux or macOS when starting the Runner in record-many mode:

 docker run \

--e WMC_DEFAULT_MODE='RecordMany' \
+-e WMC_DEFAULT_MODE='record-many' \

 -e WMC_ADMIN_PORT='9999' \